Gressoney-La-Trinité: Geography

-Gressoney-La-Trinité is located in a side valley of the Aosta Valley region of northwestern Italy.
-At 1,627 metres (5,338 ft) above sea level, it has the highest elevation of any city in the Gressoney Valley.
+Gressoney-La-Trinité is located at 1,627 metres (5,338 ft) above sea level, it has the highest elevation of any inhabited place in the Lys Valley.

 History

-Germanic people, known as the Walser, settled in the upper Lys Valley from the 12th century onwards.
+Walser people settled in the upper Lys Valley from the 12th century onwards.
 Historically, Gressoney-Saint-Jean and Gressoney-La-Trinité have been two separate communes.

 From 1928 until 1946, the two communes were unified and officially named Gressoney.
 From 1939 to 1946, the name was Italianized into Gressonei.
 After WWII the two former communes were again reconstituted separately.

-Walser Culture and Language
+Walser culture and language

-Gressoney-La-Trinité and Gressoney-Saint-Jean form a Walser German linguistic and cultural entity known as Greschòney in Franco-Provençal or Arpitan, Kressenau in Walser German, or Kreschnau in the local Walser dialect known as Greschoneytitsch (or simply Titsch).
+Gressoney-La-Trinité and Gressoney-Saint-Jean form a Walser German linguistic and cultural entity known as Kressenau or Kreschnau in German, or Greschòney in the local Walser dialect known as Greschoneytitsch (or simply Titsch).